ianmuchai/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Ian Muchai.
-I’m a developer, digital
-      artist, consultant and a bunch of other impressive titles and buzz words.
+      i AM Ian Muchai.
+I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       My name is Ian.
 I’m sharing all this with y'all to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, call